hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server_firewall_rules.html.markdown

 The following arguments are supported:

-* `server_id` - (Required) The ID of the PostgreSQL Flexible Server from which to create this PostgreSQL Flexible Server Firewall Rule.
-Changing this forces a new PostgreSQL Flexible Server Firewall Rule to be created.
+* `server_id` - (Required) The ID of the PostgreSQL Flexible Server from which to create these PostgreSQL Flexible Server Firewall Rules.
+Changing this forces a new PostgreSQL Flexible Server Firewall Rules resource to be created.

-* `firewall_rule` - (Optional) A `site_config` object as defined below.
+* `firewall_rule` - (Optional) A `firewall_rule` object as defined below.

 ---

 The `firewall_rule` block supports the following:

 * `name` - (Required) The name which should be used for this PostgreSQL Flexible Server Firewall Rule.
-Changing this forces a new PostgreSQL Flexible Server Firewall Rule to be created.

 * `start_ip_address` - (Required) The Start IP Address associated with this PostgreSQL Flexible Server Firewall Rule.